-City: Neither snow nor rain nor gloom of night stays these couriers from the swift completion of their appointed rounds.
-It was the Greek historian Herodotus who wrote these words in the fifth century B.C.
-The ancient delivery of messages from one person to another is at the very heart of our Information Age; yet these days, it's the phrase "going postal" that we're more likely to recognize.
+City: "Neither snow nor rain nor gloom of night stays these couriers from the swift completion of their appointed rounds."
+The Greek historian Herodotus wrote these words in the fifth century BC.
+The ancient delivery of messages from one person to another is at the very heart of our Information Age, yet these days it's the phrase "going postal" that we're more likely to recognize.